 ^American Family does not allow you to individualize your renters insurance coverage in Washington by changing the amounts for personal property coverage, deductibles or liability.
 We were forced to get quotes for $15,000 and $25,000 with $300,000 liability and $1000 deductible.

 **Progressive will not let you get personal property coverage for less than $15,000

-Roost’s approach to choosing Florida’s best renters insurance
+Roost’s approach to choosing Florida’s best and cheapest renters insurance

 We used the online quoting systems of popular renters insurance companies and compared quotes for their renters insurance premiums.
 We got quotes for $10,000 and $30,000 worth of personal property coverage with $500 deductibles and $100,000 liability coverage.